rapidexp/jquery-rapidform/README.md

 ## Bootstrap Form Elements

-This plug in assumes a form field of the following structure.
+This plugin assumes a form field of the following structure.

 When the field has an error, it sets has-error class in form-group, and appends a message to help-block.
-Of course you may customize with options.
+Of course you may customize with the plugin options.

     <div class="form-group">
       <label class="col-..." for="name">Name</label>